franzbu/HAeating/README.md

 ---
-## ESP for controlling Froeling SP Dual
+## 3. Hardware Interface: ESP for controlling Froeling SP Dual

-This is an example of how HA's helper `input_number.target_flow_temp`, which is the middleman between HeatSupplyManager (that tells whatever means of heating one has when and with which flow temperature to heat) and actual hardware, can be used by an ESP that in turn turns heating on or off while at the same time adjusting flow temperature according to HeatSupplyManager's instructions.
+This is an example of how HA's helper `input_number.target_flow_temp` can be used by an ESP to turn heating on or off while at the same time adjusting flow temperature according to HeatSupplyManager's demand.

-So the ESP listens to changes to HA's input_number.target_flow_temp and starts/stops heating accordingly, alongside with setting the requested flow temp.
+The ESP listens to changes to HA's input_number.target_flow_temp and starts (value changes from 0 to the required flow temp) and stops (value changes to 0) heating accordingly.
 This is done via Modbus connection.

 <img width="698" height="478" alt="Screenshot 2026-02-07 at 10 57 21 AM" src="https://github.com/user-attachments/assets/18c4d56d-482e-4042-8cbd-f8fe2cbbbe51" />

 <img width="677" height="638" alt="Screenshot 2026-02-13 at 8 26 48 AM" src="https://github.com/user-attachments/assets/ac486b4a-d555-4df0-bb08-0d63469b16ff" />

-The firmware for the ESP WT32-ETH01 can be found in this repo and can easily be adjusted to quite any ESP; however, for reliability reasons it is recommended to use one with ethernet connection.
+The firmware for the ESP WT32-ETH01 can be found in this repository and can easily be adapted to quite every ESP; however, for reliability reasons, it is recommended to use one with ethernet connection.

 To connect to the aforementioned Froeling SP Dual, a TTL to RS232 converter is needed; I have chosen the Waveshare Rail-Mount TTL To RS232 Galvanic Isolated Converter.

 <img width="698" height="491" alt="Screenshot 2026-02-07 at 10 56 14 AM" src="https://github.com/user-attachments/assets/7e730be2-fc2a-40d4-a25d-f43063d35c0e" />

-Additionally, the ESP has been extended with its own firmware and the additional ability to work independently from HA in a so called Master mode, to which it switches if the connection to HA breaks down (due to software or hardware failure).
-It then calculates the heating flow temperature according to the settings in the web interface and starts and stops the heating according to the schedule in the web interface ('#' ignores anything afterwards; '8-10' determines the heating perdiod, and '@', if present, stands for the increased (or decreased) flow temp - for example, this can be interesting in the morning when the delta between room temp and target temp is bigger)
+Additionally, the ESP's firmware can be extended with the additional ability to work independently from HA in a so called Master mode, to which it switches if the connection to HA breaks down, e.g., during a reboot.
+It then calculates the heating flow temperature according to the settings in its own web interface (in case heating was on when the connection got disrupted heating continues for 20 minutes with the last set flow temperature) and starts and stops the heating according to its schedule ('#' ignores anything afterwards; '8-10' determines the heating period, and '@', if present, stands for the increased (or decreased in case of a negative value) flow temperature; this can be used when the delta between room temp and target temp is bigger, for example, in the morning)

 <img width="653" height="807" alt="Screenshot 2026-02-13 at 8 28 01 AM" src="https://github.com/user-attachments/assets/3ecd87ce-e2d9-42af-9af1-ad816feae8c1" />

-The ESP gets its time from an NTP; in case of missing connection the time can also be entered manually (time will be overriden the moment the NTP server becomes available) for scheduled heating to work.
+The ESP gets its time from an NTP; in case of missing connection the time can also be entered manually (time will be adjusted by  the NTP server the moment it becomes available) for scheduled heating to work.

-One of the reasons for using an ESP here is Froeling Lambdatronic's ability to write the target flow temp into the RAM of the boiler, avoiding having to write to EEPROM registers, the lifetime of which is limited.
-However, this register (48001-48018 for Froeling's 18 heating circuits) needs to be updated once every other minute for heating to continue.
-A restart of Home Assistant might thus result in a disruption of heating; the ESP resolves this and offers additional benefits, some of which have already been discussed.
+One of the reasons for using an ESP is Froeling having made it possible to write the target flow temperature into the RAM of the boiler, avoiding having to write to EEPROM registers, the lifetime of which is limited.
+However, this register (48001-48018 for Froeling's 18 heating circuits) needs to be updated within two minutes, otherwise heating stops, and the ESP automatically takes care of that - as long as the value in `input_number.target_flow_temp` is not 0, the ESP keeps poking the boiler.

-Other than that, the ESP makes the boiler smart also in the sense that its entities can be directly integrated into Home Assistant via ESPHome (already integrated into HA, so all entities the ESP is set up for are instantaneously writable and/or readable in HA).
+Other than that, the ESP makes the boiler smart in the sense that its entities can be directly integrated into Home Assistant via ESPHome (already integrated into HA, so all entities the ESP is set up for are instantaneously writable and/or readable in HA).
 However, if that is the only thing one wants, then [GyroGearl00se's HA integration](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus) might be the preferrable option.

 In this repo there is also a firmware file for the Waveshare ESP32-P4-NANO; compiling requires ESPHome 2026.2.0 or newer.